hashicorp/terraform-provider-awscc/docs/resources/autoscaling_launch_configuration.md

 - `metadata_options` (Attributes) The metadata options for the instances. (see [below for nested schema](#nestedatt--metadata_options))
 - `placement_tenancy` (String) The tenancy of the instance, either default or dedicated.
 - `ram_disk_id` (String) The ID of the RAM disk to select.
-- `security_groups` (List of Dynamic) A list that contains the security groups to assign to the instances in the Auto Scaling group.
+- `security_groups` (List of String) A list that contains the security groups to assign to the instances in the Auto Scaling group.
 - `spot_price` (String) The maximum hourly price you are willing to pay for any Spot Instances launched to fulfill the request.
 - `user_data` (String) The Base64-encoded user data to make available to the launched EC2 instances.